plushysleeve05/Web_Technologies_Team10/README.md

 - Basic knowledge of uploading files to a server.

 ### 1. Upload Files:
-- Using FTP or a file manager, upload all project files to your live server.
+- Using FTP or a file manager, upload all project files(Limbo foler from the repo) to your live server.
 - Maintain the directory structure during the upload process.

 ### 2. Configuring Server: